Chilean Antarctic Territory: 20th century

-On 8 May 1906, the Whaling Society of Magallanes was created with a base in Punta Arenas.
-On 1 December, the society was authorized to expand its territory to the South Shetland Islands, as allowed by Decree No. 1314 of the governor of Magallanes.
+On 8 May 1906, the Whaling Society of Magallanes was created with a base in Punta Arenas, organized by Captain Andresen and Pedro A. de Bruyne, which since the previous year had been carrying out its operations in Whalers Bay of Deception with the factory ship Gobernador Bories.
+Other whaling companies followed, such as the Corral Whaling Society and the Magallanes Fishing Company, with had several hundred men residing in Deception during the Antarctic summers and operated until World War I. On 1 December, the Magallanes society was authorized to expand its territory to the South Shetland Islands, as allowed by Decree No. 1314 of the governor of Magallanes.
 The group expanded to Whalers Bay on Deception Island, where they hoisted the Chilean flag and established a coaling station.
 This area was visited by Jean-Baptiste Charcot in December 1908 to replenish coal.
 The site was manned during the summer seasons until 1914.